chydarren/ST2411-Txt-Encoder-Decoder/README.md

 ## Usage

-Clone this repository in any directory.
+Clone this repository into any directory.
 Next, `gcc myencode.c myencodesrc.c -o myencode -Wall` and type `./myencode` to view usage instructions.

 ## Disclaimer